ckeditor/ckeditor4-docs/guides/dev/errors/README.md

 ## range-startcontainer

 * Location: `core/dom/range.js`
-* Description: Start container element is not a descendant of root element.
+* Description: Start container element is not a descendant of the root element.
 * Additional data:
 	* `startContainer`
 	* `root`